u·ni·ty (y

 o.
 V., from Middle English freen, from Old English fr

-to love, set free; see pr
+on, to love, set free; see pr

 – in Indo-European roots.]